mkim2178/Lets_Pandas/README.md

 ### 🎯 You're all set! 🎯

-You have successfully set up your virtual environment and installed the dependencies.
-Happy coding! 🚀
+You have successfully set up your virtual environment and installed the dependencies! 🚀